 Tokyo was one of the biggest surprises on my round the world trip.
-I had no expectations of it because it had never been hyped to me, I had never thought about going and I didn’t know anyone who had been.
+I had no expectations of it because it had never been hyped to me, I’d never thought of going, and I didn’t know anyone who had been.
 I honestly don’t know why Tokyo doesn’t get more press.
 It’s unlike any other city on the planet I’ve been to.
 It’s incredibly unique and like nowhere else on earth.

 What I LOVE about Tokyo

 - The people.
 I’ve never been treated better anywhere in the world than I was from the Japanese – with the exception of Thailand.
-99% of the people in Tokyo are super friendly, nice and accommodating and will go out of their way to help you.
-I noticed how friendly the people were the moment I arrived at the airport.
-Lots of smiling faces and incredibly nice people everywhere you go.
+99.99% of the people in Tokyo are incredibly nice and friendly, and will go out of their way to help you.
+I noticed how warm and friendly the Japanese people were the moment I arrived at the airport.
+Lots of smiling faces everywhere you go.
 I also think the Japanese woman are some of the most beautiful in the world.

 - The entertainment.
-Tokyo has the best of EVERYTHING: Entertainment, Food, Restaurants, Shopping, Sports, Shows, Theaters etc. Whatever you want to do you can do it.
-You will never get bored in Tokyo.
+Tokyo has the best of everything: Entertainment, Food, Restaurants, Shopping, Sports, Shows, Theaters etc. Whatever you want to do you can do it.
+Whatever you want they have it.
+You’ll never get bored in Tokyo.

 - The shopping.
 The shopping in Tokyo is some of the best in the world.
 I would rank it in the top 3 along with New York and India.
 Whatever you want you can find it and the prices aren’t too expensive.

 - The atmosphere.
 This is something you can’t pick up on through a photo or a YouTube video.
 Tokyo just feels good.
 It has a very nice, peaceful and pleasant energy and atmosphere.